barwalgayatri02/Resume_ATS_System/README.md

 - Generate a profile summary and final thoughts to guide candidates in improving their applications.

-- Offer an HR-style evaluation that highlights strengths and weaknesses from a recruiter’s perspective.
+- Offer an HR-style evaluation that highlights strengths and weaknesses from a recruiter’s perspective

 - This project, Smart ATS Resume Tracker, addresses this gap by combining ATS-style evaluation with human-resource insights, powered by Google Gemini AI.